Kate Davies

 These are just a few of the many gifts of gratitude.
 But even after we think we’ve reaped its rewards, gratitude is the gift that keeps on giving.
 This is because every time we remember our initial gratitude, it re-creates itself and we feel grateful all over again.

-It can be very difficult to feel grateful when life is not going our way.
+It can be difficult to feel grateful when life is not going our way.
 But ultimately, gratitude does not depend on our external circumstances or conditions.
 Rather, it is an attitude of mind, an inside job.
 Things do not have to be going well for us to express gratitude.
 Even when we feel sad, angry, or scared we can still be grateful and joyful.

-The first step is to become aware of the gifts we have been given.
+Then we can become aware of the gifts we have been given.
 We don’t forget everything that’s difficult or problematic, but we also recognize the ways we have been helped and supported in our lives.
 Just taking a few minutes to count the blessings in our lives is a very effective gratitude practice.

 We can express gratitude to everyone who has helped us, including people who we love, people who challenge us, people who serve us, and people we work with.
 Whether we like them or not should not affect our gratitude because every relationship can be a gift and teach us something.
 Indeed, people who irritate or annoy us can often teach us a lot because we can learn patience and tolerance from them.